 The Apostle Peter spoke about the devil (1 Pet.
-5:8) and then said, "Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world" (1 Pet.
+5:8) and then said, "Resist him, steadfast in the faith, knowing that the same sufferings are experienced by your brotherhood in the world."
+(1 Pet.
 5:9).
 Peter said there was comfort in knowing that others are experiencing the same problems.